-ENGLISH II: all year (10th grade REQUIREMENT) Prerequisite: English I. This course is designed to improve the various language arts skills: spelling, punctuation, sentence and paragraph writing, dictionary usage, library research, basic grammar, and vocabulary building, among others.
-English II is the second year sequence of language arts for most students.
+- English II (All Year, 10th Grade Requirement, Prerequisite: English I): This course is designed to improve the various language art skills: spelling, punctuation, sentence and paragraph writing, dictionary usage, library research, basic grammar and vocabulary building, among others.
+English II is the second-year sequence of language arts for most students.

-ENGLISH III: all year (11th grade REQUIREMENT unless your pathway is non-college) Prerequisite: English II.
-Course includes essay and creative writing, as well as short stories, poetry, drama, and novels written by American authors from the settlement of America to the present.
-English III is the third year sequence of language arts for many students, although Business English will also fulfill this requirement for students who aren’t planning on attending college.
+- English III (All Year, 11th Grade Requirement, Unless Pathway is Non-College, Prerequisite: English II): Course includes essay and creative writing, as well as short stories, poetry, drama and novels written by American authors from the settlement of America to the present.
+English III is the third-year sequence of language arts for many students, although Business English will also fulfill this requirement for students who are not planning on attending college.

-ENGLISH IV: all year (12th grade) Prerequisites – successful completion of ENG I and ENG II; and of either ENG III or another junior level English course.
-English IV is designed to cover 12th grade Common Core State Standards for College and Career Readiness in the areas of reading and writing.
-Twelfth grade English Language Arts includes the study of British and World literature, and informational texts.
-Students will read fiction, nonfiction, poetry, and drama.
+- English IV (All Year, 12th Grade, Prerequisite: Successful Completion of English I and II; And of Either English III or Another Level of Junior Level English Course): English IV is designed to cover 12th grade Common Core Standards for College and Career Readiness in the areas of reading and writing.
+12th grade English Language Arts includes the study of British and World literature and informational texts.
+Students will read fiction, nonfiction, poetry and drama.
 In addition, students will continue to develop and use vocabulary and grammar skills.
 English IV students are expected to produce coherent and well-organized writing using the writing process.
 Students will write analysis, narrative, and informational pieces.
-Students will research a topic and produce a completed research project that includes a written paper, oral presentation, and visual aids.
+Students will research a topic and produce a completed research project that includes a written paper, oral presentation and visual aids.

-LITERATURE TO FILM: semester (11th or 12th grade ELECTIVE or English).
-Prerequisites: successful completion of ENG I and ENG II, and grade-level reading.
-This course will focus on literature through film and comparing and contrasting the two formats as related to each novel/film.
-Students will be required to read novels and write comparison essays after watching films in class.
+- Film Analysis (One Semester, 11th or 12th Grade Elective or English, Prerequisites: Successful Completion of English I and II, and Grade-Level Reading): This course will focus on literature through film and comparing and contrasting the two formats related to each novel/film.
+Students will be required to read novels and write comparison essays after watching films in this class.

-YOUNG ADULT LITERATURE: semester (11th or 12th grade ELECTIVE or English).
-Prerequisites: successful completion of ENG I and ENG II, and grade-level reading.
-Contemporary Young Adult Literature is an introduction to young adult literature as an evolving branch of literary study.
+- Young Adult Literature (One Semester, 11th or 12th Grade Elective or English, Prerequisites: Successful Completion of English I and II, and Grade-Level Reading): Contemporary Young Adult Literature is an introduction to young adult literature as an evolving branch of literary study.
 It provides an overview of current genres in the field, including contemporary realistic fiction, science fiction, dystopia, graphic novels, mystery, and memoir.
 Text focus on a survey of literature for secondary students grades 10-12.
-Emphasis will be on critical analysis, evaluation, and use of books in various genres.
-Students will be expected to keep pace with the reading, and participate in all class discussions.
+Emphasis will be critical analysis, evaluation, and use of books in various genres.
+Students will be expected to keep pace with the reading and participate in all class discussions.